Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - You need flat-rate pricing without usage caps

-- You want full IDE control (pick Replit or Cursor)
+- You want full IDE control (pick Cursor or Claude Code)

 - You only need UI generation, not full-stack (pick v0)

-- You're building complex backend systems (pick traditional tools)
+- You're building complex backend systems (pick traditional tools or Claude Code)

 Final Verdict